Updated Aug. 18, 2020

 Too often, people make indoor rowing sound much harder than it has to be, both in terms of the effort required to get good results and the technique needed to get there.
 Sure, there are plenty of finer points to rowing technique that can make it challenging.
 Golf is the same way.
 But both are fun, even if you don’t have everything mastered.

 Yes, you can use the erg as your personal torture device (ask anyone who’s ever rowed 2000 meters for time) but the rowing machine is good for so much more than that.

-It will meet you where you are in terms of your fitness, and then take you as far as you want to go.
+Rowing meets you where you are and takes you as far as you want to go.
+Click To Tweet

 the relentless pursuit of perfect rowing technique

-You may be concerned that your stroke isn’t “perfect.”
+You may be concerned that your rowing technique isn’t “perfect.”
 Congratulations, you’re a rower!
 The pursuit of the perfect rowing stroke is as elusive and constant as that of the perfect golf swing.
-You will hear rowers all the way from novices up to Olympians discussing the stroke’s finer points any time they get together.

-Legs, back, arms — arms, back, legs.
-If you can just stick with that you’ll be well on your way to erging like the pros — and having the physique to prove it.
+Legs, body, arms — arms, body, legs.
+Stick with that and you will be well on your way to erging like the pros — and having the physique to prove it.

 NEED A rowing workout Plan?